zeptofs/api-documentation/source/index.html.md

 |----------------------------|-----------------|---------|
 | `refer_to_split`           | Real-time payment service currently unavailable |  $1.55  |
 | `refer_to_customer`        | Real-time payment rejected by recipient |  $1.60  |
 You will receive all the same notifications as if this happened in our live environment.
-We recommend you check out our article on [what happens when an NPP Payment fails](https://help.split.cash/en/articles/4405560-what-happens-when-an-npp-payment-fails)  to learn more about our what happens when an NPP Payment is unable to process.
+We recommend you check out our article on [what happens when an NPP Payment fails](https://help.split.cash/en/articles/4405560-what-happens-when-an-npp-payment-fails)  to learn more about what happens when an NPP Payment is unable to process.
 ## Special accounts
 There are some accounts with a special behaviour.
 You can add them to your Contacts by nickname or bank details.